mdundek/yava/README.md

-# Private Voice Assistant
+# YAVA (Yet Another Voice Assistant)

-The __Private Voice Assistant__ (aka. __PVA__) is designed to run on a Raspberry Pi 2/3.
+__YAVA__ is designed to run on a Raspberry Pi 2/3.
+Other platforms will be supported at some point.
 I have not tested it on a Raspberry Pi 4 or Zero, so if you do test it on those platforms, please let me know how it goes.

 <img width="100%" src="header.png">